 Step 1 – Taxpayers need to ascertain their earnings for the given year, as advance tax is computed based on estimated income.
 They must factor in revenue from sources like – capital gains, interest income, rent, professional income, etc.

-Step 2 – Proceed to compute the gross taxable earnings of a year by adding salary income to estimated revenues of the year.
+Step 2 – Proceed to compute the gross taxable earnings of a year by adding salary income to the estimated revenues of the year.
 Regardless, it must be noted that advance tax is not paid on salary.

 Also, the sum of income from non-salaried sources and salary may influence the applicable tax slab and may increase tax liability.